SingularisArt/Website/content/notes.md

         <div class="notes_body">
           <h4>Lecture Notes</h4>

-          Convergence of sequences and series, continuity, differentiability, Reimann integral, sequences, series of functions, uniformity, interchange of limit operations
+          Fundamentals of mathematical analysis, convergence of sequences and series, continuity, differentiability, riemann integral, sequences
+          and series of functions, uniformity, and the interchange of limit operations.
         </div>

       </a>